FirebirdSQL/Butler/rfc/4/FBSP.rst

   The service is unable to store data needed to successfully complete the request.

+:15 - Invalid Message:

+  The message is not a valid FBSP message.

 Fatal errors indicating that connection would/should be terminated
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""